gurumurthyv/vdc-website/README.md

    - **Source:** Deploy from a branch
    - **Branch:** `main` (root)
 4. The site will be live at `https://<your-username>.github.io/<repo>/`.

-## Local Preview

-Just open `index.html` in a browser.
-No build step needed.

 ## Editing